Secrets of Western Sex Magic: Magical Energy & Gnostic Trance, by Frater U.: D.:

 Llewellyn Worldwide, 1567187064, 231 (incl. select bibliography, illustrations and index), 1991, 1995, 2001

 Finally, a book on sex magick clearly written for both men and women, removing the patriarchal bias common to most texts of this genre.
 Secrets of Western Sex Magic is aimed at consensual adults of any sexual preference or orientation, be they gay, straight, or bisexual.
-Even going so far as to state that ‘there is no such thing as total heterosexuality, as there is no such thing as total homosexuality’;2 while in principle I agree, I am certain this will be a point of contention amongst many readers.
-He suggests that the practitioner aim for the more balanced androgyne, as he says: ‘Without making needless distinctions, traditional attachments and moral codes are set aside in favor of ‘Do what thou Wilt’.
-For the sex mystic, sexuality is a holy expression of one’s highest destiny anyway’.3
+Even going so far as to state that “there is no such thing as total heterosexuality, as there is no such thing as total homosexuality;”2 and while in part I might agree, I suspect this will be a point of contention among some readers.
+He suggests that the practitioner aim for the more balanced androgyne, as he says: “Without making needless distinctions, traditional attachments and moral codes are set aside in favor of ‘Do what thou Wilt.’
+For the sex mystic, sexuality is a holy expression of one’s highest destiny anyway.”3

-Briefly, he discusses various OTO factions and the higher grades involving sex magick, and how they’ve chosen to represent them.
-While also combining numerous practical techniques, beginning with the more basic meditative and silencing of the mind, some pranayama, sigil magick, invocation as well as some physical discipline, and even a few aphrodisiac recipes are given – all without dumbing it down, while still remaining ‘down to Earth’.
+Briefly, he discusses various Ordo Templi Orientis factions and the higher grades involving sex magick, and how they’ve chosen to represent them.
+While also combining numerous practical techniques, beginning with the more basic meditative and silencing of the mind, some pranayama, sigil magick, invocation as well as some physical discipline, and even a few aphrodisiac recipes are given — all without dumbing it down, while still remaining down to earth.